-2022 Key Achievements Individual Performance Target Achievement Financial leadership, including timely and accurate financial reporting both externally and internally Met Target Timely external reporting and expanded ESG disclosure.
-Enhance internal risk management program Met Target Expanded Killam's internal risk management program, including enhanced internal reporting and risk mitigation initiatives.
-Stakeholder engagement Met Target Strong investor relations program and active engagement around issues of affordable housing and tax structures for real estate entities.
-Increase operating efficiencies, proactively monitor and report on financial performance and key performance indicators Partially Met Target Expanded internal processes and procedures accessible across the organization.
-Increased use of data analytics to manage revenues and expenses.
-Expand ESG initiatives Met Target Killam achieved a 10 point improvement, with a 76 GRESB rating for 2022 and invested \$8.5 million in energy initiatives.
+2023 Key Achievements Individual Performance Target Achievement Financial leadership, including timely and accurate financial reporting both externally and internally Met Target Timely external reporting and expanded ESG disclosure.
+Increase liquidity and strengthen balance sheet Met Target 240 bps reduction in debt as a percentage of total assets to 42.9% at December 31, 2023.
+Variable rate debt as a percentage of total debt decreased to 3.0% at the end of 2023, compared to 9.8% at December 31, 2022.
+Enhance internal risk management program Met Target Expanded Killam's internal risk management and insurance program.
+Stakeholder engagement Met Target Strong investor relations program with enhanced disclosures.
+Increase operating efficiencies, proactively monitor and report on financial performance and key performance indicators Met Target Expanded internal processes and procedures accessible across the organization.
+Expand ESG initiatives Met Target Achieved progress on all ESG targets as part of corporate scorecard.
+Internal Controls Met Target Expanded internal controls processes with controls testing executed in 2023.

-Senior Vice President, Property Management
+Ruth Buckle Senior Vice President, Property Management

 Ms. Buckle is responsible for the operations of Killam's portfolio, including property management, leasing and capital investment.
-Ms. Buckle has worked in property management for over 30 years and has been responsible for the operations of Killam's apartment portfolio for 19 years.
+Ms. Buckle has worked in property management for over 30 years and has been responsible for the operations of Killam's apartment portfolio for 21 years.
 Her role was expanded in 2020 to include the manufactured home community portfolio.